-|The 21st century classrooms are overwhelmed by all kinds of new technologies: projector, computer, electronic whiteboard, interactive flat panel, speakers, power amplifier, wireless microphone… With more and more equipment coming into the classroom, it’s been a great headache for teachers to use each device smoothly.
-Statistics show that at least 20% of all classes have gone through unexpected pause due to technology issues.
+The 21st-century classrooms are overwhelmed by all kinds of new technologies: projectors, computers, electronic whiteboards, interactive flat panels, speakers, power amplifiers, wireless microphones… With more and more equipment coming into the classroom, it’s been a great headache for teachers to use each device smoothly.
+Statistics show that at least 20% of all classes have gone through unexpected pauses due to technology issues.
 For the IT and AV professionals that support these learning spaces, it has become their greatest fear, since the IT admin is most likely to take the blame for such disasters.

 The key to classroom central control